hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 date: "Wednesday, October 7, 2015"
 ---

-Approximate time: 90 minutes
+Approximate time:

 ## Learning Objectives:

 * Use STAR to align sequence reads to the reference genome
 * Learning the intricacies of alignment tools used in NGS analysis (parameters, usage, etc)
-* Understanding alignment file formats
+* Evaluating the alignment summary
-* Assessing alignment quality
+* Running STAR on multiple samples

 ## Aligning reads